Creating an email template in Outlook

 - Make the necessary changes and click OK to save the template in Outlook.

 Macros will help you in executing routine operations in Outlook.
-For example, they allow to create templates with attachments, so that each time you insert a certain template in Outlook message you don't have to add a particular file.
+For example, they allow to create templates with attachments, so that each time you insert certain template in an Outlook message you don't have to add a particular file.
 Or using macros you can enter the same address into the TO field; there are many more useful things you can do with template macros: